mickfuzz/phd4/_posts/2021-06-14-project-and-design-approaches.md

 ### My Introduction to Craft Approaches

+We have already looked at pair programming which can build confidence and support to girls in the learning coding process.
+The value of Pair programming can also be compared to that of peer programming.
+Peer programming looks at - among other things - how coders learn partly by pick up the nuts and bolts computing projects from a community they are a part of.
+This process comes in many flavours and goes by many names.
+Some researchers into professional coding communities call this a craft approach to coding.

 When I learned coding it was to create websites for community music events and environmental and social justice campaigns.
 In learning how to code websites, I also had to learn to use other tools to upload files to a web server and then about server file permissions (a useful gateway to linux computing).
 Having these projects as my base for learning helped in a few crucial ways.
 Firstly the real life application was great motivation for me to push past technical barriers, there were also similar projects that I could use as inspiration and copy and modify their code solutions and finally if I got stuck there was a friendly community of web site creators working on similar non-profit projects who were willing to share their skills and resources.

+The process was sometimes slow involving a lot of trial and error.
+At times it felt like I was spending a long time getting to know the tools and processes rather than do any complex coding.
+However every time I got something wrong I was learning something.
+Later I was able to pass on that knowledge to others perhaps struggling in similar ways.
+Whereas arts and crafts studios support this way of learning (Studio Thinking and Methods have been well researched), I don't think we value this process enough in the area of digital skills.

 This process of a kind of messy and unstructured apprenticeship as a way of building digital skills is not unusual.
-According to a recent Stack Overflow survey most developers are either fully are partly self-taught.
+According to a recent Stack Overflow survey most developers are either fully are partly self-taught with only about half having undertaking formal computing training.

-We have already looked at pair programming which can build confidence and support to girls in the learning coding process.
-The value of Pair programming can also be compared to that of peer programming.
-Peer programming looks at - among other things - how coders learn partly by pick up the nuts and bolts computing projects from a community they are a part of.
-This process comes in many flavours and goes by many names.
-Some researchers into professional coding communities call this a craft approach to coding.
+Educators can replicate some of the benefits of professional and craft approaches within more formal settings using design and project-based learning.

 There are also parallels with artistic Studio-based learning.

-Educators also try to replicate some of the benefits within more formal settings using a process called project-based learning.
+LINK CRAFT TO STUDIO BRIEFLY

 ### Design Approaches